-The net asset on the balance sheet is defined as the amount by which your total assets exceed your total liabilities.
-You simply need to add what you own (assets) and subtract it from whatever you owe (liabilities) to find out your company’s net assets.
+The net asset on the balance sheet is defined as the amount by which your total assets exceed your total liabilities and is calculated by simply adding what you own (assets) and subtract it from whatever you owe (liabilities).
 It is commonly known as net worth (NW).

 Below is the Net asset Formula

-Let us calculate the net assets of Colgate in 2014.
+Let us calculate this for Colgate in 2014.

 - Total Assets in 2014 (Colgate) = $13,459 million

 - Total Liabilites in 2014 (Colgate) = $12,074 million

 Net Assets = Total Assets in 2014 – Total Liabilities in 2014

 = $13,459 million – $12,074 million = $1,385 million